AIG web site logins and passwords – why do I have more than one?

 AIG is committed to maintaining the privacy of members but needed a membership data management solution where members are able to securely access and maintain their own contact information.

-The event registration and booking system, and AIG’s on-line shop are part of the main AIG web site and are based on the same underlying technology, allowing them to share a common subscriber database.
-Both the events registration system and the on-line shop are able to be used by members and non-members, whereas the Membership Portal is a strictly members-only system.
-A username and password is required to use the event registration system and shop because both:
+The event registration and booking system, AIG’s on-line shop and QGIS resources portal are part of the main AIG web site and are based on the same underlying technology, allowing them to share a common subscriber database.
+Though the QGIS resources portal are members only, both the events registration system and the on-line shop are able to be used by members and non-members, whereas the Membership Portal is a strictly members-only system.
+A username and password is required to use the event registration system, shop and QGIS portal because both:

 - Employ user-provided data to make second and subsequent visits to either site easier;

 - Personal information collected is used to identify event attendees and for the delivery of purchasers;

 - Both systems keep a record of event attendance and purchases to enable registered users to obtain summaries for end of year tax return preparation and tracking CPD activities.

 Linking the two systems may well be technically possible but, it was feared, would create an unacceptable risk of inadvertently exposing members’ information.